meyersj/api-options/python-flask/README.md

 ## running
-You need to have pythons `virtualenv` installed and on your path
+You need to have python's `virtualenv` installed and on your path

 ```
 # create python virtual environment and fetch dependencies